odysseyindia/odyssey-tours/content/english/tim/itineraries/south-indian-highlights/_index.md

           thousands of visitors each day.

-          Madurai's main attraction is the famous temple dedicated to the Goddess Meenakshi.
-Each evening, there is a closing ceremony, accompanied by chanting priests, drummers and torchbearers in which an image of Shiva is carried in procession to Parvati's bedroom.
+          Madurai’s main attraction is the famous temple dedicated to the Goddess Meenakshi.
+Each evening, there is a closing ceremony, accompanied by chanting priests, drummers and torchbearers in which an image of Shiva is carried in procession to Parvati’s bedroom.
       - type: excursion
         url: >-
           /destinations/india/states/tamil-nadu/cities/madurai/excursions/half-day-city-tour-of-madurai/